TCL Technology

-TCL Technology (originally an abbreviation for Telephone Communication Limited) is a Chinese electronics company headquartered in Huizhou, Guangdong Province.
-It designs, develops, manufactures, and sells consumer products including television sets, mobile phones, air conditioners, washing machines, refrigerators, and small electrical appliances.
+TCL Technology Group Corp. (originally an abbreviation for The Creative Life) is a Chinese partially state-owned electronics company headquartered in Huizhou, Guangdong province.
+TCL develops, manufactures, and sells consumer electronics like television sets, mobile phones, air conditioners, washing machines, refrigerators, and small electrical appliances.
 In 2010, it was the world's 25th-largest consumer electronics producer.
-It became the second-largest television manufacturer by market share by 2019.

 On 7 February 2020, TCL Corporation changed its name to TCL Technology.
+It was the second-largest television manufacturer by market share in 2022 and 2023.